 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
 While the formulas vary from one agency to another, the differences aren't huge; they all use the following in calculating your score:

 - Your Credit History - How long have you had credit?

 - History of Payments - Do you have a history of late payments?

 - Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe on them?

 - Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of lending you money?

 These factors are weighted differently depending on the formula being used.
 Each formula produces a single number which may vary a a little by agency.
 FICO scores range from 300 to 800.
 Higher is always better.
 Most home buyers have a score above 620.

 Not just for qualifying

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

-Can I raise my credit score?
+Can I improve my FICO score?